 WATER TANK CONTROVERSY

 If you can’t beat ’em, join ’em.
 In 1982, the FISA decides to ban the hydropneumatic suspensions and the ride height controls altogether.
 From now on, teams can lower the cars as they please even though it’s still illegal!
-Even a big-balled driver like Gilles Villeneuve is worried when driving those unpredictable cars.
+Even a big-balled driver like the late Gilles Villeneuve is getting worried about driving those unpredictable cars.

 “Cars are glued to the track.
 I feel like a locomotive driver.
 Engines are very powerful.
 We are entering corners at incredible speeds.
 The risks have become enormous.”